GNU-Ymir/Documentations/advanced/alias.md

 # Alias

-All the types that contains pointer to data located in the heap, are aliasable type.
-An aliasable type cannot be copied implicitly, and also cannot be refered implicitly, for respectively performance and safety considerations.
-There is principaly to types that are aliasable, the arrays (or slices there is no difference in Ymir) and Objects.
-The structs, and tuple that contains aliasable types are also aliasable.
+All types that contain a pointer to data in the heap are aliasable type.
+An aliasable type cannot be implicitly copied, nor can it be implicitly referenced, for performance and security reasons respectively.
+There are mainly two aliasable types, arrays (or slices, there is no difference in Ymir) and objects.
+Structures and tuples that contain aliasable types are also aliasable.

-You must use the keyword `alias`, to tell to the compiler that you understand that a new variable will borrow values.
+You must use the keyword `alias`, to tell the compiler that you understand that a new variable will borrow values.

 ```ymir